 5 Sit and Go Mistakes to Avoid

 By RTR Dennis

-Sit and go's are a cheap and quick way to enjoy poker tournament action.
+Sit and go tournaments are a cheap and quick way to enjoy poker tournament action.
 And these single-table tourneys can also be an excellent place to win profits, given that the competition is less tough than what you'll see in the average cash game or multi-table tournament.
-However, there are some common mistakes that you must avoid to give yourself a chance to win on a consistent basis.
+However, there are some common mistakes that you must avoid giving yourself a chance to win on a consistent basis and improve your poker strategy.
 This being said, here are 5 big SNG mistakes that'll quickly drain your bankroll.

 1. Playing Too Aggressively in the Early Going

-While you don't want to fold every single hand in the beginning stages of a sit and go, you also don't want to be playing overly aggressive at this point either.
-First off, the blinds aren't great enough to force you or other players into any sort of action.
+While you don't want to fold every single hand in the early stages of a sit and go, you also don't want to be playing overly aggressive at this point either.
+First off, the blinds aren't great enough to force you or other players into any sort of action, this can wait for the big blinds.
 Secondly, you have plenty of time to sit and wait for better hands to come before putting yourself into a tough spot.
-If you keep getting great hands in the early going, then by all means go for somebody's stack.
+If you keep getting great hands in the early going, then by all means go for somebody's starting stack.
 But just don't risk any more than you have to at such a non-critical juncture.

 2. Trying to Survive Until the Money

 Oftentimes you'll get into situations late in an SNG where you and 1-2 other players have comparative stacks in the late stages.
 It's at this point when players start thinking about survival instead of making the best play and going for first place.
 Just keep in mind that third-place money in a 9-player SNG isn't really going to change your life.
 So don't be afraid to take risks and make correct plays, even if it means busting out in fourth place.

 3. Folding or Limping Too Much as the Short Stack